5l1v3r1/Obscurity/README.md

 # Obscurity
-A URL and IP Address Obfuscation Toolkit to assist with Pentesting.'
+A URL and IP Address Obfuscation Toolkit to assist with Pentesting.

 Useful Link for Understanding URL Obfuscation - https://github.com/jesugmz/url-obfuscation